formadi/hyprpy/README.md

 # Hyprpy

+### This is a modified version for personal use, and it is a repository to support Hyprland 0.42.0.
+The changes are as follows.

 [Hyprpy](https://github.com/ulinja/hyprpy) is a library that provides python bindings for the [Hyprland](https://hyprland.org/) wayland compositor.

 With Hyprpy you can very easily retrieve information about windows, workspaces and monitors